 In addition to defending clients in private practice, George has experience on the corporate side as Chief Compliance Officer for an international manufacturer.
 Through that experience, he is accustomed to developing and effecting defense strategy in the context of impact on the client’s business.
 Clients appreciate his practical approach to investigating the facts, maintaining appropriate communications and negotiating a successful conclusion.

-George is a former adjunct professor at Suffolk University Law School and has taught at the F.B.I.
+And for George Vien - George is a former adjunct professor at Suffolk University Law School and has taught at the F.B.I.
 Academy in Quantico, Virginia.
-He is honored as a Massachusetts Super lawyer.
+He is honored by Chambers USA as a leading Massachusetts White-Collar Crime & Government Investigation practitioner.
+He has also been named a Massachusetts Super Lawyer and recognized by The Best Lawyers in America.